CUQI-DTU/Paper-GeometricUncertainty/README.md

 scripts 'ChainPlots.m' and 'ReconPlots.m' to create plots of the parameter chains and plots of the reconstructions.
 If you want to vary other parameters, you can use the script 'advanced_MCMC_driver.m'.

-The code is entirely based on Matlab.
-For the experiments in the paper, we ran version 2020a on a linux system.
+For the experiments in the paper, we ran Matlab version 2020a on a linux system.

 Dependencies: